Is It a Coup?

 Action Example Status

-Deployment of military for domestic law enforcement [Citation needed] Not Verified
+Deployment of military for domestic law enforcement [Citation needed] Maybe